Best Grains for Arthritis

 - Whole oats, GF: Steel-cut and other whole oats are high in protein and are naturally gluten-free (although most commercially available oats are contaminated with wheat).
 Have oats for breakfast or use them in recipes.

-- Whole wheat: Swapping whole-wheat flour for white in your recipes will increase your nutrient intake and potentially lower inflammation.
+- Whole wheat: Replacing white flour with whole-wheat in your recipes will increase your nutrient intake and potentially lower inflammation.

 When you buy pre-packaged foods with these grains, make sure they contain the real thing.
 Some breads and crackers have added brown coloring to make them look like whole grain, or use words like “multigrain” and “wheat” on the package.
 Look for “whole grain” as the first ingredient on the label.